Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 ![CLI image](static/rivers_example_2.png)

-after this, as you can see in CLI output image, our 'countries_rivers' now has 'river' key that stores specific river information and river_id field is removed.
+after this, as you can see on previous CLI output image, our 'countries_rivers' now has 'river' key that stores specific river information and river_id field is removed.

-Sample documents like this that are shown in CLI are random, so do not expect it to be correct, these documents just give us quick and easy way to look at changes and what caused that change.
+Sample documents like this that are shown in CLI are random, so do not expect them to be related, these documents just give us quick and easy way to look at changes and what caused that change.
 For example, we can clearly see red keys that are important and document structures before and after.

-Great, not we to get rid of 'countries_rivers' and move its data to countries.
+Great, now we get rid of 'countries_rivers' collection and move its data to 'countries' collection.

 ```python